tldr-pages/tldr/pages/linux/alpine.md

 # alpine

-> A easy-to-use Email and Internet News program.
+> An email client and Usenet newsgroup program with a pico/nano-inspired interface.
-> With pico/nano inspired interface and support for most modern Email services through IMAP.
+> Supports most modern email services through IMAP.

 - Open alpine normally:

 `alpine`

-- Open alpine directly to the message composition screen to send an email to {{email_address}}:
+- Open alpine directly to the message composition screen to send an email to a given email address:

-`alpine {{email_address}}`
+`alpine {{email@example.net}}`

 - Quit alpine: